This is your complete guide to visiting the yellow town of Izamal on a day trip from Merida.

-To top it up, Izamal is still a bit of an off the beaten path destination and although I have met some tourists, it seems to be most popular among locals for a day trip.
+To top it up, Izamal is still a bit of an off-the-beaten-path destination and although I have seen some tourists, it seems to be most popular among locals.
 So go and see it while it’s still unspoilt and don’t tell anyone!

 Is Izamal, Mexico worth visiting?

-This totally walkable, unique and charming yellow Pueblo Magico is definitely worth visiting!
-It s a very easy to take, day trip from Merida and it offers not only great photo opportunities but also fantastic dining, hidden Mayan ruins and heaps of historical sites to marvel upon.
-Izamal should appear on your list of places to see in Mexico’s Yucatán peninsula.
+Izamal is totally walkable, unique and charming yellow Pueblo Magico definitely worth visiting!
+It s very easy to take a day trip to Izamal from Merida and it offers not only great photo opportunities but also fantastic dining, hidden Mayan ruins and heaps of historical sites to marvel upon.
+Izamal unquestionably should appear on your list of places to see in Mexico’s Yucatán peninsula.

 Get lost along the cobbled streets of Izamal Town

 The moment you will arrive in this delightful yellow town, you will fall in love with its colonial architecture and charm.
 Although there are a few awesome things to do and places to discover, strolling along the streets of Izamal is the best thing to do.
 You will not be able to stop taking tonnes of pictures.